 Made up of 74 islands, all but five of which are uninhabited, the Whitsundays are the ultimate tropical paradise, with their dazzling white sand, warm clear water, and, of course, extensive coral reefs.

 A handful of luxury resorts offer a touch of style and comfort while snorkellers and divers will be spoilt for choice, with countless fascinating underwater sites to explore.

-With so many islands scattered over a large area along the coast, it can be difficult to know where to spend your time, but here is our pick of the best of the Whitsunday Islands.
+With so many islands scattered over a large area along the coast, it can be difficult to know where to spend your time, but here is our pick of the best of the Whitsunday Islands for yacht charters.

 The largest island in the archipelago is Whitsunday Island itself, which has no permanent population.
 Its most famous attraction is the award-winning Whitehaven Beach, widely considered one of the most beautiful in the world.
 It has been named the number one beach in the South Pacific and the world’s top eco-friendly beach.